gip-inclusion/data-inclusion/pipeline/dbt/CONTRIBUTING.md

 ❌ avoid `accepted_values` for categorical columns of less than great data, or downgrade the test severity to `warn`.
 Otherwise the test could fail too regularly.

+✅ when `not_null` fails, use `dbt_utils.not_null_proportion` to check that a column is usably filled.
+It tells use how the data can be used downstream and how confident we can be using it.
+Keep a large margin between the threshold and the actual proportion.
+For simplicity, use the `0.1`/`0.5`/`0.9` thresholds:

+* `0.1`: barely filled, not enough to be used, but if the data is providing crucial information, it's there.
+* `0.5`: usually filled, good enough to be used as input in a mapping, but might need some additional data.
+* `0.9`: almost required.

+❌ avoid setting a high or custom threshold for `dbt_utils.not_null_proportion`.
+A high threshold with a small margin is likely to fail in the future.

+✅ use `dbt_utils.equal_rowcount` to compare layers and check that data is not unintentionally filtered out.
+If unequal row counts are expected (because the data is intentionally filtered), either use a `where:` in the test config OR drop the test entirely if that's too much.

-✅ For simple cases, use predefined generic data tests over custom data tests (in `tests/`).
+✅ for simple cases, use predefined generic data tests over custom data tests (in `tests/`).
 Usually requires less code and is easier to read, *unless* you want to test complex logic.

 ## references